Sadabad, Dargaz

-Sadabad (سعداباد, also Romanized as Sa‘dābād; also known as Sadaua and Sadaveh) is a village in Takab Rural District, in the Central District of Dargaz County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 428, in 138 families.
+Sadabad (سعداباد) (Note: Also romanized as Sa‘dābād; also known as Sadaua and Sadaveh) is a village in Takab Rural District of the Central District in Dargaz County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 428 in 138 households.
+The following census in 2011 counted 378 people in 137 households.
+The 2016 census measured the population of the village as 322 people in 112 households.